Available 24/7 | Call Now

 Criminal Defense

-At The Wiseman Law Firm, Attorney Simon Wiseman has defended clients against serious felony charges in Central Florida for more than 25 years, including service as a state prosecutor in Orange County before opening his defense practice.
-Arson cases turn on fire science, specialist witness testimony, and the integrity of the origin-and-cause determination, and they reward defense lawyers who know how to dismantle each of those pieces.
-Browse our full violent crimes practice area for related charges.
+At The Wiseman Law Firm, Attorney Simon Wiseman has defended clients against serious felony charges in Central Florida’s courts for more than 25 years — including prior service as a state prosecutor in Orange County before opening his defense practice.
+Arson prosecutions are built on fire science, the opinion testimony of investigators, and largely circumstantial evidence.
+Attorney Wiseman knows how each element of those cases is constructed and how to take them apart.
+For related charges, visit our full violent crimes defense practice area.

 How Florida Defines Arson Under Statute 806.01

-The State of Florida must prove two elements beyond a reasonable doubt in every arson case.
-First, that the fire was set willfully, meaning intentionally rather than accidentally or recklessly.
-Second, that the defendant was the person who set it.
-Both elements can be challenged.
-A fire that originated from faulty wiring, an unattended cooking appliance, or a discarded cigarette is not arson, regardless of how the State characterizes it.
-And in many arson cases, the only evidence connecting the defendant to the fire is circumstantial.
+Florida prosecutors must establish two elements beyond a reasonable doubt in every arson case.
+First, that the fire was set willfully — intentionally rather than accidentally or through recklessness.
+Second, that the defendant was the person responsible.
+Both elements are challengeable.
+A fire caused by faulty wiring, a malfunctioning appliance, an unattended cooking source, a lightning strike, or discarded materials is not arson under Florida law, regardless of how investigators characterize it at the scene.
+Proving willfulness is the prosecution’s burden, and it is one that a prepared defense can contest.

-A first-degree felony arson charge applies when the structure damaged was a dwelling, occupied or unoccupied, or a structure where people are normally present, such as a hospital, school, church, jail, business during operating hours, or any structure the defendant knew or reasonably should have known was occupied.
-First-degree arson carries a maximum penalty of 30 years in state prison and a $10,000 fine, and a conviction places a permanent felony on the defendant’s record that cannot be sealed or expunged.
-Florida’s Criminal Punishment Code classifies first-degree arson as a Level 7 offense, which produces a substantial minimum sentencing score even without aggravating factors.
+A first-degree felony arson charge applies when the structure involved was a dwelling — occupied or unoccupied — or any structure where people are normally present, such as a hospital, school, church, jail, or business during operating hours.
+The charge also applies when the defendant knew or reasonably should have known the structure was occupied at the time of the fire.
+First-degree arson carries a maximum of 30 years in state prison and a $10,000 fine.
+Under Florida’s Criminal Punishment Code, first-degree arson is scored as a Level 7 offense, which generates a substantial minimum sentencing score even for a first-time offender.
+A conviction is a permanent first-degree felony that cannot be sealed or expunged under Florida law.

-Second-degree arson is any willful damage by fire or explosion to a structure that does not fall within the first-degree definition.
-This typically includes unoccupied storage buildings, sheds, fences, and similar structures.
+Second-degree arson covers any willful fire or explosion damage to a structure that does not fall within the first-degree definition — typically unoccupied outbuildings, storage sheds, fences, vehicles, or structures similar in nature.
 Second-degree arson is a second-degree felony, punishable by up to 15 years in state prison and a $10,000 fine.
-Importantly, a person can be charged with second-degree arson for damaging property they personally own.
-Setting fire to your own building, vehicle, or boat is not a defense if the State can prove willful damage by fire.
+Importantly, ownership of the structure is not a defense.
+Setting fire to property you personally own can still be charged as arson — particularly when an insurance policy was in effect and investigators believe financial motive is present.

 Arson Resulting in Injury or Death